DHua5922/SSO-Users-Admin-Panel-Backend/README.md

 Swagger UI browser assets are loaded from a pinned CDN release.
 The OpenAPI document itself is generated and served by this application, avoiding reliance on package static files inside a serverless deployment.

 Every response includes a server-generated UUID in the `X-Request-ID` header.
-The same value is included in request and error logs so a client-visible response can be correlated with its server-side activity.
+Logged API routes include the same value in their request and error logs so a client-visible response can be correlated with its server-side activity.

 ## Main endpoints